Russell-Pollari/lda-example/README.md

 ## Before Running the Program:

 Please run "pip install -r requirements.txt" in your terminal first.
-This will run all the required libraries for the code.
+This will load all the required libraries for the code including gensim and nltk libraries.

 ## Methodology
-Loading gensim and nltk libraries

-Steps for Data Pre-processing
+Steps for Data Pre-processing:

 Tokenization: Split the text into sentences and the sentences into words.
 Lowercase the words and remove punctuation.
 Words that have fewer than 3 characters are removed.